 The coronavirus has changed many of our lives throughout the world.
 If you’re like the millions of people out of work, you’re not alone.
-Back in March, the U.S. Congress passed a $2 trillion package that included individual payments, or stimulus checks, to provide financial help.
-November 21st is the deadline for applying for a stimulus check, or Economic Impact Payment, if you haven’t received one already.
+Back in March of 2020, the U.S. Congress passed a $2 trillion package that included individual payments, or stimulus checks, to provide financial help.
+This latest relief package for 2021 extends that support.

 Here at Remitly, we want to make sure that our customers and all immigrants have access to good financial information.
 That’s why we put together this guide for immigrants and mixed-status families about stimulus checks and pandemic-related financial help.